 The same rule of thumb goes for navigation tools and for other items in the car that might distract you.
 You cannot focus on the road if you are always looking at other screens and gadgets and you could miss the moment that a person walks out in front of you or the brake lights of the cars in front of you.

 Driving distracted can result in big tickets, or serious car accidents and is simply not worth it.
 If you are driving with children whom you think will need extra care, make sure to bring a friend or family member along to care for them if need be.
-When in doubt, pull over to attend to things going on around you in the car and only go back to driving when you can focus on the road.

 While it might seem like you can just stop for a meal anywhere, there are going to be times along the way that you will not be near gas stations or restaurants for miles.
 If you are thirsty or feeling yucky because you are hungry, you will not want to suffer for an hour or two until you find a little town.